-The Panel accepts that, in the absence of rebuttal from the Respondent, the Complainant has not at any time authorised or licensed the Respondent to use OCIANE as a domain name, business or trading name, trade mark or in any other way.
+The Panel accepts that, in the absence of rebuttal from the Respondent, the Complainant has not at any time authorised or licensed the Respondent to use KIKKOMAN as a domain name, business or trading name, trade mark or in any other way.
 In addition, nothing in the record shows any bona fide offering of goods or services from the disputed domain name on the part on the Respondent before the submission of the Complaint.
-The Panel accepts, in line with the general doctrine under the Policy, that the use of the disputed domain name in connection with a parking page of pay-per-click commercial links, does not constitute a bona fide offering of goods or services.
+The Panel accepts, in line with the general doctrine under the Policy, that the use of a domain name in connection with a parking page of pay-per-click commercial links cannot be deemed a legitimate, or non-commercial use.